cisagov/guacamole-composition/README.md

 ### Volumes ###

-- nginx
-  - `nginxssl`: Stores the SSL certificate and private key (automatically generated the first time the composition starts up)
 - postgres
   - `dbdata`: Stores all database data for the postgres container
   - `dbinit`: Stores the postgres initialization script for the guacamole